6/30/10

 I used a small open spring-form pan ring with the base on top to press evenly.
 The weight is a jar of coins.

 At this point, I wait a day or two for the nut cheese to ferment.
-After it is done to taste, I put the unwrapped nut cheese it back into a small spring-form to shape it and refrigerate for a day until firm.
+After it is done to taste, I put the unwrapped nut cheese back into a small spring-form to shape it and refrigerate for a day until firm.
 Sometimes I like to add herbs, salt or spices at this point to mix it up a little.
 I just love this raw cheese!
 Thanks to Poemomm for posting this wonderful recipe!

-I also made Poemomm's Basic Brown Bread.
 I used a crust cutter to shape the slices.
 Click here if you would like to see my step by step raw bread making tips:)

 It was perfect for making cream cheese and jelly sandwiches.